Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 **Public IP addresses**

 The public IP block ordered in the previous steps allows to attach direct public connectivity to virtual servers.
 For a public IP range deployed on vRack, the first, penultimate, and last addresses in any given IP block are always reserved for the network address, network gateway, and network broadcast respectively.
-This means that the first useable address is the second address in the block, as shown below :
+This means that the first usable address is the second address in the block, as shown below :
 ```
 46.105.135.96   Reserved : Network address
 46.105.135.97   First usable IP